Required Participation Dining Plan

 No. You pay for food when you make a purchase in a dining facility.
 Items are individually priced.
 What do I do if I have medical or dietary restrictions?

-Many options are available on campus for vegetarians or those with food allergies (please see menu listings at restaurants on this site, or the health resources section on this site).
-However, please contact our nutritionist at 334-844-1259 for more information and guidance.
-Those with serious medical conditions may be able to provide a medical waiver from a doctor if restrictions are so severe there are not enough options onsite available.
-Call 334-844-4507 for more information.
+Many options are available on campus for vegans, vegetarians or those with food allergies.
+However, please contact our Campus Dining office at 334-844-8504 for more information and guidance.
+While Tiger Dining's goal is to try and accommodate all Auburn student's needs, those with serious medical conditions may be eligible to receive a dining plan reduction or exemption if the dietary restrictions are so severe that meals cannot be provided on campus.
+A note with a medical diagnosis from a qualified physician, who is not a member of the student's family is required for exemption from the meal plan.
+Exemption applications must be submitted each semester.
+Call 334-844-8504 for more information.
 How will I know if there is a balance remaining on my plan?

-Students can check their balance at auburn.managemyid.com.
+Students can check their balance several way.
+Click Find Current Balance for more information.
 If my student's dining plan runs low during the semester, can I add additional funds?

 You may add money by one of the following ways: